nguyentn2021/Etherium-Price-Prediction/README.md

   ![](images/ElasticNet.PNG)

 ### 4. Conclustion:
-- Both LSTM and Elastic Net Regression models give good results in testing data
+Both LSTM and Elastic Net Regression models can predict Ethereum price very well on testing data, with the R2 score is up to 0.97.
-- Can choose any time steps and any crytocurrency we want to predict as long as we can get the full on-chain dataset.
+The methods used in this project can be used to predict any cryptocurrency with any time steps as long as the on-chain data is available.
-- Challenges
+However, some challenges remain as stated in the following:
-  - Sentiment data from social media.
+The cryptocurrencies price and value could be influent by sentiment factors from social media or influencers, which is not predictable.
-  - Market manipulation
+Like any legacy market, manipulation is always a huge "black swan" factor contributing to asset price and value which again could not be predicted.

 ### 5. Next Steps
 - Develop multi-steps multivariate models.